Prensilia-srl/mia_hand_ros_pkgs-release/mia_hand_ros_control/README.md

       For the index two different links will be displayed (if the option to visualize the moveit goal position is selected): one index link displays the signed target position (for exaple index in position -1.2 rad), the other index link displays the actual configuration of the index ( so after having reached the target position of -1.2 rad this index link will be at pos 1.2 rad flexed and the thumb will be adducted).
+      Please be sure to select the context OMPL to move the Mia hand fingers (the other contexts have not been tested).